Larkspur29/Future-Ready/README.md

    - Use your location to find nearby hospitals with detailed information about each facility.

 4. **HealthBot:**
+   - Built with the help of Azure AI service---Health Bot
    - Ask health-related queries, get medication information, and set reminders for medications and appointments.

 ## Access the Website
 You can view the MediPlus platform at [mediplus.azurewebsites.net](https://mediplus.azurewebsites.net).